I am a full-stack developer who likes building things.

 – I also dabbled with an AI trader that analysed market sentiment to make trades, backtesting proved it was even better at losing money. (so glad historical data exists 😇)

-– I then built a basic Ethereum wallet which thankfully hasn’t lost any money 😌
+– I then built a basic Ethereum wallet with Solidity which thankfully hasn’t lost any money 😌

 Hackleague – Emotional Betting

 The challenge.
 Build a bot that can play poker against an opponent.
 Take in face data to determine the opponent’s emotions and then change your strategy based on what the opponent is thinking.